justbuchanan/oasis/website/content/docs/electronics/_index.md

 ## PCB Order History

+Below are all three circuit board orders I've placed for this project (as of June 2025).
+All boards were ordered from JLCPCB and include varying levels of assembly (components sourced and soldered by JLCPCB).

 ### v0.1 all-in-one board - Feb 11, 2025

 Single-board design - esp32, leds, sht30 temp/humid sensor, and everything else all on one board.